 Whether you’re religious or not, it’s always amazing to see a globally important figure in the flesh.

-The Basilica opens again just after 12.30pm, so as the crowd disperses just join the end of the line.
+If you want to see the Basilica, it opens again just after 12.30pm on Saturday, so as the Papal crowd disperses just join the end of the line.
 It takes about 30 minutes to get to the front, but if you’re near the front of the line, you’ll find fewer people in the Basilica than normal.
-And it’s free!
+And it’s free.